On the Rate-Distortion-Complexity Tradeoff for Semantic Communication: RDC for Gaussian and Binary Semantic Sources

-We also demonstrate the Gaussian RDC curves under some different degrees of semantic distance, as measured by $\cp$, in Fig. \ref{figs:gaus_1}b.
-We can clearly observe that under a given achievable rate, increasing the bit-wise (lower $\cd$) quality leads to lower perceptual quality (higher $\cp$).
-Moreover, an increase in perceptual quality leads to a higher achievable rate.
-The above RDP tradeoff is aligned with the existing works \cite{blau2018perception,wagner2022rate,chai2023rate}.
-To obtain a more intuitive understanding of the interaction among the components of the Gaussian RDC problem, in Fig. \ref{figs:gaus_3d}, we demonstrate the 3-dimensional contour plots of Gaussian RDC functions.
-Figs. \ref{figs:gaus_3d}a and \ref{figs:gaus_3d}b illustrate the RDC tradeoff and the rate-distortion-perception tradeoff respectively \cite{blau2019rethinking}.
-These three-way tradeoff relationships together constitute a four-way tradeoff among rate, distortion, semantic distance and complexity.
+To obtain a more intuitive understanding of the interaction among the components of the Gaussian RDC problem, in Fig.~\ref{figs:gaus_3d}, we demonstrate the 3D contour plots of Gaussian RDC functions.
+Figs.~\ref{figs:gaus_3d}(a) and \ref{figs:gaus_3d}(b) illustrate the RDC tradeoff and the RDP tradeoff respectively \cite{blau2019rethinking}.
+These three-way tradeoff relationships together constitute a four-way tradeoff among rate, distortion, semantic distance, and complexity.
 This means our RDC framework expands a new dimensionality of the traditional lossy source coding problem.

+In Fig.~\ref{figs:gaus_ind}, we illustrate the Gaussian RDC curves with different $\gamma$ values, to observe how the process of indirect observation impacts the behavior of RDC functions.
+From Fig.~\ref{figs:gaus_ind}(a), we observe that for fixed distortion level, when $\gamma$ decreases, the achievable rate increases.
+This can be interpreted that the dependency between the source $S$ and the observation $X$ decreases as $\gamma$, which means the encoder has a more disturbed observation of the source.
+In this case, the encoder requires higher rates to achieve the same distortion level as the direct observation case.